 Check out our article on the TITANIUM BRAKE CALIPER FINISH PLUS CUSTOM COLORS ARTICLE here:

-Slotted and cross-drilled rotors are essential to getting performance out of your brake set up.
+Slotted and cross-drilled rotors are essential because they help deliver top notch performance.
 The cross-drilled rotor is the first design in performance rotors.
-They were designed to dissipate heat and brake gases for quicker braking and less brake fade as a result.
-Slotted rotors are a favored design in performance rotors.
-They came as an upgraded design from the drilled rotor alone as they do a better job of dispersing heat and braking gases without adding additional wear to the pads and are favored for the higher end big brake kits.
+They dissipate heat and brake gases for quicker breaking and less brake fade.
+Additionally, slotted rotors are a favored design in performance rotors for several reasons.
+Firstly, they came as an upgraded design from the drilled rotor.
+This is because they do a better job of dispersing heat and braking gases without adding wear to the pads.
+Moreover, they are favored for the higher end big brake kits.
 Both styles run cooler, but the slotted are recommended for track use because of their superior design and function over the drilled alone.